Outsourcing: Countries involved in outsourced software R&D

 Canada, India, Ireland, and Israel were the four leading countries as of 2003.
 Although many countries have participated in the offshore outsourcing of software development, their involvement in co-sourced and outsourced Research & Development (R&D) was somewhat limited.
 Canada, the second largest by 2009, had 21%.

 As of 2018, the top three were deemed by one "research-based policy analysis and commentary from leading economists" as China, India and Israel."

 Gartner Group adds in Russia, but does not make clear whether this is pure R&D or run-of-the-mill IT outsourcing.

 Implications

 Performance measurement

-Focusing on software quality metrics is a good way to maintain track of how well a project is performing.
+Focusing on software quality metrics can assist in tracking the performance of a project.

 Management processes

 Globalization and complex supply chains, along with greater physical distance between higher management and the production-floor employees often requires a change in management methodologies, as inspection and feedback may not be as direct and frequent as in internal processes.
 This often requires the assimilation of new communication methods such as voice over IP, instant messaging, and issue tracking systems, new time management methods such as time tracking software, and new cost- and schedule-assessment tools such as cost estimation software.

 The term "transition methodology" describes the process of migrating knowledge, systems, and operating capabilities between the two sides.

-Recent relocation waves highlight concrete push and pull factors that shape such management decisions: content analysis of executive statements (2018–2023) most frequently cited geopolitical risk related to the US–China trade conflict (164 mentions) and tariff increases when shipping to the US (163) as push factors, alongside China-specific issues such as rising production costs and pandemic mobility restrictions; pull factors included stronger local ecosystems, proximity to end markets and tax/government incentives in host countries.
-At the same time, many firms retained high-value or irreplaceable activities in China (e.g., advanced engineering or critical components), resulting in partial rather than wholesale unbundling of supply chains.